infinum/swift-style-guide/README.md

 * Semicolons are obfuscative and should never be used.
 * Unused (dead) code, including Xcode template code and placeholder comments should be removed.
 * Don't use `#imageLiteral` or `#colorLiteral`, use Redbreast.

+## RxSwift

+Since RxSwift is quite complex on its own, we have created a secondary [Readme](RxSwift.md) file for it.

 ## Credits